syuntoku14/syuntoku14-hugo-source/content/home/other_publications.md

 # Order that this section appears on the page.
 weight: 35

-title: Domestic Conference and Workshop Papers
+title: Preprint, Domestic Conference, and Workshop Papers
 subtitle: ''

 content: